 Located on the hills north of the city, Park Güell is a large park with several works to explore and visit.

 The original project envisioned the creation of a residential complex with 60 luxury villas inside a unique park, with spectacular views of Barcelona and the Mediterranean Sea.
-The real estate project never took off, and eventually, only two houses were completed, and only one purchased by Gaudi himself.
+The real estate project never took off, and eventually, only two houses were completed, and Gaudi purchased one of them.
 The architect and his family lived there from 1906 to 1926, and it now hosts the Gaudì House Museum.